mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/01.Building/docs.md

 Each one of these steps can be configured further, see the linked sections for more details.

-The other layers in *meta-mender* provide support for specific boards.
+The other layers in *meta-mender* provide support for specific boards used in Mender testing.

+## What is *meta-mender-community*?

+[meta-mender-community](https://github.com/mendersoftware/meta-mender-community?target=_blank) is a set of layers containing board-specific settings for Mender integration.

 !!!
 For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Start guide](http://www.yoctoproject.org/docs/2.4/yocto-project-qs/yocto-project-qs.html?target=_blank).